Argentine soccer player Emiliano Sala aboard missing plane

-PARIS (AP) — The French civil aviation authority says Argentine soccer player Emiliano Sala was aboard a small passenger plane that went missing off the coast of the island of Guernsey.
+PARIS (AP) — Argentine soccer player Emiliano Sala was aboard a small passenger plane that disappeared off the coast of Guernsey as he was flying to Wales to join Premier League club Cardiff, authorities said Tuesday.

-French and British maritime authorities are searching the English Channel for the plane.
+The search, which was halted overnight because of strong winds and rough conditions at sea, resumed Tuesday morning with help from maritime authorities in Britain and France.

-Guernsey police say the flight left Monday evening from Nantes en route to Wales with two people aboard.
-Police say the search resumed Tuesday morning and that no trace has currently been found.
-The French regional maritime authority sent a search helicopter.
+The light aircraft disappeared from radar Monday night over the English Channel as it made the journey from Nantes.
+The 28-year-old Sala had spent the previous hours saying farewell to teammates at the French city’s soccer team after Cardiff signed him for a club-record fee last week.

 Most Read Nation & World Stories